 The Dolphins reacted to the approach of people by increasing their activity level, increasing the number of high energy, acrobatic and fast-swim, aerial behavior.
 An overwhelming majority of these behaviors were recorded when people were within 91m (100 yards) of the dolphins.
 This pattern was obvious throughout most of the day when the dolphins were in the bay, but was most common during the morning hours.

-In the middle of the study, a large earthquake created a landslide in Kealakekua Bay, that caused State authorities to complete close down the bay for all human activity for 2 weeks.
-Several structure in the nearby village of Napo'o po'o were also damaged and the volunteer observers had to abandon their regular observations and deal with the havoc that had been caused to their community.
-However, one of the volunteers managed to go down to the bay on three days to make his observations.
+In the middle of the study, a large earthquake created a landslide in Kealakekua Bay that caused State authorities to completely close down the bay for all human activity for 2 weeks.
+Several structures in the nearby village of Napoʻo poʻo were also damaged and the volunteer observers had to abandon their regular observations and deal with the havoc that had been caused to their community.
+However, regularly scheduled observations were done on three days.

-As a result, this serendipitous natural experiment, provided some valuable data on how the dolphins behaved when the human were absent.
+As a result, this serendipitous natural experiment provided some valuable data on how the dolphins behaved when humans were absent.
 The dolphins appeared in the bay on all three days, for a 100% occupancy rate and the number of acrobatic aerial behavior dropped to less than 1/3 of what it had been.
 Some of the lower energy aerial behaviors dropped to less than 1/2 of what it had been, while the fast swim behavior did not change.